cblevins/sp23-dig-stud/_pages/schedule.md

 - Install Adobe Premiere Pro from your Adobe Creative Cloud account
 - Perusall:
 	- First half (first 30:30) of Kevin Roose and Casey Newton, ["TikTok’s Spying Scandal and ChatGPT’s Challenge to Google"](https://www.nytimes.com/2023/01/06/podcasts/hard-fork-tiktok-microsoft-chatgpt.html) *Hard Fork* podcast, January 6, 2023.
 [Transcript](https://www.nytimes.com/2023/01/06/podcasts/hard-fork-tiktok-microsoft-chatgpt.html)
-  - HIST majors only: Abe Gibson, ["Keeping It Real: Historians in the Deepfake Era"](https://www.historians.org/publications-and-directories/perspectives-on-history/may-2021/keeping-it-real-historians-in-the-deepfake-era) *Perspectives on History* (May 17, 2021).
+  - HIST only: Abe Gibson, ["Keeping It Real: Historians in the Deepfake Era"](https://www.historians.org/publications-and-directories/perspectives-on-history/may-2021/keeping-it-real-historians-in-the-deepfake-era) *Perspectives on History* (May 17, 2021).
-  - COMM majors only: Kaitlyn Tiffany, ["I’m Scared of the Person TikTok Thinks I Am"](https://www.theatlantic.com/technology/archive/2021/06/your-tiktok-feed-embarrassing/619257/) *The Atlantic* (June 21, 2021).
+  - COMM only: Kaitlyn Tiffany, ["I’m Scared of the Person TikTok Thinks I Am"](https://www.theatlantic.com/technology/archive/2021/06/your-tiktok-feed-embarrassing/619257/) *The Atlantic* (June 21, 2021).

 - In Class:
 	- [Introduction to video editing with Adobe Premiere Pro]({{site.baseurl}}/modules/adobe-premiere)

 ### Wed., Feb.
 22: Video
-- Complete Adobe Premiere Tutorial
+- Complete Adobe Premiere Tutorial (TBD)
 - Record a video in which you make a **30-second elevator pitch** for a future CU Denver student to convince them to take this class next year.
 You do not need to plan this out and you can be as silly as you want (cat and/or other pet appearances highly encouraged) - just make sure it is *under thirty seconds*.
 Use [Zoom to record the video](https://support.zoom.us/hc/en-us/articles/201362473-Local-recording) and then upload it as `yourfirstname-yourlastname.mp4` (`cameron-blevins.mp4`) **to the #`in-class` Slack channel** We will be using these during class to learn how to edit videos.

 - In Class: